 Luckily, that’s a thing of the past.
 After working our budget, we were able to brake that cycle and become more intentional with our hard earned income.

 If you haven’t heard of the snowball method to pay debt, it is one strategy that can really help you further your financial success.

 How does it work?
 It’s pretty simple.
-You determine what debt you would like to pay off, such as a credit cards, student loan or even mortgage.
-The general recommendation is to choose the smallest amount of debt and higher interest rate; most likely credit cards.
+You determine what debt you would like to pay off, such as a credit cards, student loan or even mortgage; the general recommendation is to choose the smallest amount of debt with the higher interest rate; most likely credit cards.
 After paying one debt, and eliminating that liability you will repurpose that payment and dump it on the next bucket of debt.